Flame338/Project-P/README.md

 1. tweepy package - Version 3.10.0 [https://docs.tweepy.org/en/latest/install.html]
 2. time [In-built package]
 ## How to configure and run
-Inorder to run this program a prerequisite is the package tweepy in order to install this package go to your terminal and write >pip install tweepy
+Inorder to run this program a prerequisite is the package tweepy in order to install this package go to your terminal and write
+>pip install tweepy
-Copy your secret tokens from the developer page of your twitter app and add it to the specified variables in the code
+Copy your secret tokens from the developer page of your twitter app and add it to the specified variables in the code Run the code in your code editor and voila your bot is online